gravitational/gravity/docs/6.x/cluster.md

 The update will perform as follows:

- 1. Run the pre-update application hook to scale down resources for the duration of the update to further reduce the cluster load.
+ 1. Run the pre-update application hook to scale down resources for the duration of the update to further reduce the Cluster load.
  1. Apply a system taint to the node so that only system resources are scheduled (implemented as a sub-phase of the masters phase: `/masters/node/taint`).
  1. Drain the node to be updated (implemented as a sub-phase of masters phase: `/masters/node/drain`).
  1. Update system software on the node.